SAMAcon 2026 Speakers

 Allan’s approach highlights the developing individual as an active contributor to the human community and the world.
 He is committed to expanding access to Montessori training and supporting educators in diverse settings as they prepare the conditions for meaningful growth.

-Keynote Teaser – Flourishing Humanity: The Child’s creative task in an Evolving Cosmos:
+Keynote – Flourishing Humanity: The Child’s creative task in an Evolving Cosmos:

 Bio: